Uriah P. Levy: Naval career

 In 1806, he apprenticed as a sailor and was a cabin boy.
 Later he became a sailing master in the U.S. Navy, and fought in the Barbary Wars.

 At the age of 21, he volunteered for the War of 1812 and was commissioned as a sailing master on October 21, 1812.
 He was a supernumerary sailing master on the Argus, which interdicted British ships in the English Channel.
-The Argus seized more than 20 vessels before being captured on August 14, 1813; her captain was killed, and the crew, including Levy, were taken prisoner.
-They were imprisoned by Great Britain for sixteen months until the end of the war.
-During his captivity, Levy had difficulty obtaining a subsidy and parole because his status as a supernumerary was not understood by the British Transport Board.
+The Argus seized more than 20 vessels before being captured by a British warship on August 14, 1813; her captain was killed, and the crew, including Levy, surrendered and were taken prisoner.
+They were imprisoned in Great Britain for sixteen months until the end of the war.
+During his imprisonment, Levy had difficulty obtaining a subsidy and parole because his status as a supernumerary was not recognised by the British Transport Board.

 Upon returning to the United States, Levy served aboard the Franklin as second master.
 Levy was promoted to the rank of lieutenant in 1817.
 This commission was a rare feat, given that he started as a cabin boy and worked his way to being a sailing master.
 He became a master commandant in 1837, and captain in 1844.

 During his service in the U.S. Navy, Levy faced considerable antisemitism.
 He reacted to slights and was court-martialed six times, and once demoted from the rank of Captain.
 Twice, he was dismissed from the Navy, but reinstated.
 He defended his conduct in his handling of naval affairs before a Court of Inquiry and in 1855 was restored to his former position.

 Later, Levy commanded the Mediterranean Squadron.
 As a squadron commander he was given the title of commodore, then the highest position in the U.S. Navy.

 Levy was instrumental in abolishing flogging in the U.S. Navy, although his position was considered controversial at the time.
-He also helped gain the support of the U.S Congress in passing an anti-flogging bill in 1850.
+He also helped gain the support of the U.S. Congress in passing an anti-flogging bill in 1850.

 Levy spent only 16 years of his 49-year naval career in active service.
 The rest of time, he was listed as "waiting orders", meaning that he could be called to serve at any time.
 Although Levy served during the first year of the American Civil War, he was not given an active assignment at that time.

 Levy became wealthy by investing in New York City's real estate market.